The Best Turkey Brine Recipe

 How To Make The Best Turkey Brine Recipe Ever

 - Mix – Pour a gallon of warm water into a clean cooler or large 3-5 gallon bucket.
-Add the brown sugar, salt, shallots, garlic, herbs and spices.
-Stir to dissolve the salt and sugar.
+Add the brown sugar, salt, shallots, garlic, herbs, and spices.
+Stir the mixture to dissolve the salt and sugar.

 - Dunk – Lower the turkey in the brine.
-Add additional water to make sure the brine covers the turkey entirely, so you don’t have to flip in.
+Add additional water to make sure the brine covers the whole turkey entirely, so you don’t have to flip in.

 - Soak – Determined brine-time based on the size of your turkey.
 For a turkey 15 pounds or under, brine for just 24 to 36 hours.
 For a turkey larger than 15 pounds, brine for up to 3 days.

 - Dry – Before you roast the turkey, take it out of the brine water and place it on a rack to dry.
 Use paper towels to pat the turkey dry if needed.
 You can place the roasting pan in the refrigerator (or back in the cooler) if you want to give the bird a longer time to dry.
 For the best results, allow the turkey to dry overnight.

 - Roast – Rub the turkey skin all over with butter.
 This helps create that perfect golden exterior.
 Roast the turkey at a low temperature for 15 minutes per pound.